-Overall impression: Not exactly a beautiful read, but a decent chronicle of their often lonely journey from debt-ridden restaurant into a national brand; with a focus on manufacturing, business acquisitions, product line extensions, and the occasional staff betrayal.
+Overall impression: A detailed chronicle of their often lonely journey from debt-ridden restaurant into a national brand; with a focus on manufacturing, business acquisitions, product line extensions, and the occasional staff betrayal.

 Mission In A Bottle The Honest Guide to Doing Business Differently--and Succeeding, by Seth Goldman and Barry Nalebuff

 What's the lesson?
 Unlike Garden Fresh, which focused on manufacturing, Honest Tea considered buying a manufacturing plant their biggest mistake.
 The practical lesson being to focus on your unique strengths and hire expertise for production.
 In other words, grow the business don't make the products.
 I particularly identified with their tribulations and rejections trying to find a copacker early on.
 Honest Tea was rejected by distributors and buyers who assumed consumers only wanted sweet beverages.
 While the industry underestimated customers, Honest Tea believed people had refined palates and deeper needs.